jnduli/blog_jnduli.co.ke/content/drafts/testing_async_vuejs.rst

 :author: John Nduli
 :status: draft

-When coding in vuejs, I use asynchronous calls a lot, especially when getting and sending data to an online api.
-Initially, testing this was really difficult but as I leaned more and more, it's become almost painless.
-I'll detail the options of testing promises and async calls which I use with vuejs.
+I frequently use asynchronous calls when coding in vuejs, especially when I get and send data to an online api.
+Initially, I found it difficult to test the asynchronous calls, but as I learned more, asynchronous tests are now almost painless.
+I detail the methods I use to test promises and async calls in this article.
 The snippets here assume you are using axios for http requests and the vuejs project uses vuex for state management.

-Let's take this as our store:
+This is a simple vuex store that can get a random quote or a list of quotes from `this online api <http://quotesondesign.com/>`.

 .. code-block:: javascript